 At this stage, the foam doesn’t need to be perfectly carved.
 We’re simply trying to get the base formation down.
 Afterward, we will carve it out and make it look proper.

 There’s something very significant to keep in mind.
-We will cover this foam with a concrete layer, which will remove a lot of the detail work we carve.
+We will cover this foam with a concrete layer, which will remove a lot of the detailed work we carve.
 So when carving, try to over-exaggerate everything to compensate for the loss of detail.
-The end result will still be pretty detailed and somewhat realistic if done properly.
+Then the end result will still be pretty detailed and somewhat realistic.

-I also recommend roughing up the surface of the foam as much as possible.
+It is also good to rough up the surface of the foam as much as possible.
 It will allow the concrete to better stick to the foam structure.